Challenging Students to Grow in Every Area

 What financial aid and scholarships are available?

 Parkersburg Catholic Schools is an approved education service provider for the West Virginia HOPE Scholarship, which can cover a substantial portion of tuition for eligible West Virginia families.
 Additional financial aid, grants, and scholarship opportunities are available through FACTS tuition management.
-Contact our admissions team to review what your family qualifies for.
+Fill out the form on this page and we'd be happy to discuss what your family qualifies for specifically.

 Is Parkersburg Catholic Schools accredited?